How To Install Ironhead Cams

 A cam cover may have been previously replaced but not aligned correctly.

-After the cams are installed and there's no binding, temporarily install the cam cover with four bolts and include the gasket.
-The gasket makes up part of the end-play you'll be checking.
-Once the cam cover is on, tighten the four bolts.
+After the cams are installed and there's no binding, install cam cover and gasket and tighten all bolts.

 Stand the motor upright and slowly turn the motor over by hand.
 If you have the cylinders off like I did, this can be done by pushing and pulling the piston rods with both hands.
 Of course there is now more resistance, but feel for any binding, no matter how slight.
 If there is, stop and find out why.